Fevzi Çakmak: Death

 He died on the morning of 10 April 1950 in his house in Teşvikiye.
-His funeral service was held at the Beyazıt and he was laid to rest in Eyüp Cemetery, Istanbul, on 12 April 1950.
+His funeral service was held at the Beyazıt Mosque and he was laid to rest in Eyüp Cemetery, Istanbul, on 12 April 1950.
 His family rejected an effort to exhume his body and effect a transfer to Turkish State Cemetery in Ankara.

 He knew French, English, German, Russian, Persian, Arabic, Albanian, and Bosnian.
 He spoke French and translated English and German.